benhandy/workflow/README.md

 Ben Handy

-This contains notebooks and projects where I explore data analysis, data science, and data engineering
+This repository contains some notebooks and projects where I explore data analysis, data science, and data engineering

 I mostly use AWS suite for cloud hosting and python/SQL for extract, transform, and load (ETL) processes